nvaccess/nvda/projectDocs/dev/contributing.md

 ### Overview of contribution process:
 1. [Setup your development environment](./createDevEnvironment.md).
 1. Ensure the issue you plan to fix is [triaged](../issues/triage.md)
-1. Create a branch for the contribution.
+1. Create a branch for the contribution, to be used for a pull request.
 	- Pull requests should be based on the latest commit in the official master branch.
 	This helps reduce the chance of merge conflicts.
-	- If you are adding a feature or changing something that will be noticeable to the user, you should update the User Guide accordingly.
+	- If you are adding a feature or changing something that will be noticeable to the user, you should update the [User Guide accordingly](./userGuideStandards.md).
+	New commands, drivers, settings, dialogs, etc. must be documented.
 1. [Build NVDA](./buildingNVDA.md) and run from source
 1. [Manually test the change](../testing/readme.md)
 1. [Run automated tests](../testing/automated.md)